Last updated on April 4th, 2020 at 03:31 pm

-Alternate Bank Savings Account: It offers 2.35% interest rate including unlimited free debits and withdrawals.
+Alternate Bank Savings Account: It offers a 2.35% interest rate including unlimited free debits and withdrawals.
 It does not invite any monthly fee or minimum balance required.
-Account can be opened from anywhere in Canada.
+An account can be opened from anywhere in Canada.

-Implicit Financial TFSA: It offers 2.4% interest rate along with one monthly withdrawal and unlimited deposits.
+Implicit Financial TFSA: It offers a 2.4% interest rate along with one monthly withdrawal and unlimited deposits.

-BMO Savings Account: For TFSA account, Bank of Montreal offers 3.25% promotional rate.
-But after 15th March, 2019, rate is likely to drop to 0.75%.
+BMO Savings Account: For the TFSA account, Bank of Montreal offers a 3.25% promotional rate.
+But after 15th March 2020, the rate is likely to drop to 0.75%.

-CIBC Tax-Advantage Savings Account: New deposits are offered 3% promotional rate.
-On completion of promotion period, offer is likely to drop to 1.15%.
+CIBC Tax-Advantage Savings Account: New deposits are offered a 3% promotional rate.
+On completion of the promotion period, the offer is likely to drop to 1.15%.

-Reduce taxes on investments made: Taxes are to be paid on any earned interest income if possessed high interested non-registered savings account or GIC in non-registered account.
-Investing $5,000 to make annual interest of $100 will not invite tax.
-Benefits can be derived on stock investment in TFSA.
+Reduce taxes on investments made: Taxes are to be paid on any earned interest income if from the non-registered investment account or GIC in a non-registered account.
+Investing $5,000 to make the annual interest of $100 will not invite tax.
+Benefits can be derived from stock investments in TFSA.

-Be in higher tax bracket after retirement: Although many lower tax bracket after retirement, some low-income citizens might avail higher income as they start receiving OAS (Old Age Security) & Canada Pension Plan benefits including GIS (Guaranteed Income Supplement).
-TFSA withdrawals will not reduce income tested benefits.
+Be in higher tax bracket after retirement: Although you’ll be in the lower tax bracket after retirement, some low-income citizens might avail of higher income as they start receiving OAS (Old Age Security) & Canada Pension Plan benefits including GIS (Guaranteed Income Supplement).
+TFSA withdrawals will not reduce income-tested benefits.